-Patients should be counseled that antibacterial drugs, including TIMENTIN, should only be used to treat bacterial infections.
+Inform patients that antibacterial drugs, including TIMENTIN, should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When TIMENTIN is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+When TIMENTIN is prescribed to treat a bacterial infection, inform patients that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may: (1) decrease the effectiveness of the immediate treatment, and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by TIMENTIN or other antibacterial drugs in the future.

-Patients should be counseled that diarrhea is a common problem caused by antibacterials, and it usually ends when the antibacterial is discontinued.
+Inform patients that diarrhea is a common problem caused by antibacterials, and it usually ends when the antibacterial is discontinued.
 Sometimes after starting treatment with antibacterials, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as 2 or more months after having taken their last dose of the antibacterial.
-If this occurs, patients should contact their physician as soon as possible.
+If this occurs, advise patients to contact their physician as soon as possible.

 This monograph has been modified to include the generic and brand name in many instances.